trash89/journalGraphQLServer/README.md

 # JournalGraphSQL Server for Journal Application

 The Journal Application is an utility allowing to keep an online journal of activity.
-It allows to enter a description of daily activity, things already done,and things to do.
+It allows to enter a description of daily activities, things already done and things to do.

-The application is built with three big components:
+The application is built with three components:

 - the database server, with a relational database schema deployed on Heroku PostgreSQL service
-- the graphql server, built with Express, Apollo server and Prisma ORM - this repository contains the database schema definition and graphql server
+- the GraphQL server, built with the latest Express, Apollo and Prisma ORM packages
 - the frontend application, built with NextJS, Redux and Material-UI, relaying on the graphql server to communicate with the database

-This repository contains the graphql server for the Journal application and the database schema definition.\
+This repository contains the GraphQL server for the Journal application and the database schema definition.

+This GraphQL server implements queries, mutations and subscriptions using Express, Apollo and Prisma ORM.
+These operations can be lauched from the GraphQL Playground.

+## Important !!!

-The passwords are stored encrypted with the bcryptjs package :
+The passwords are stored encrypted with the bcryptjs package, and cannot be 'guessed' or retrieved :

 ```
 const hashedPassword = await bcrypt.hash(args.profile.Password, 10);
 ```

-## Important !!!

-Don't use email addresses as username!
+Don't use email addresses as usernames !
 Use simple usernames, like user1, user2, etc.

-In order to keep the database small and avoid extra cost, in the production, on the Heroku postgreSQL database, a cleanup procedure is running once a day, cleaning up all entries that don't belongs to the profiles 1 and 2 (admin profile and demo profile).
+In order to keep the database small and avoid extra cost, in the production, on the Heroku postgreSQL database, a cleanup procedure is running once a day, cleaning up all database entries that don't belong to the profiles 1 and 2 (admin profile and demo profile).

 The execution of the cleanupDatabase() function in src/index.js depends of the variable NODE_ENV.\
 Define the variable NODE_ENV="development" in your .profile and the cleanup function will not run.